 Is Oil Pulling Therapy Good For You?

-Oil Pulling Therapy - is an ancient medicinal technique that involves swishing oil in the mouth.
+Oil Pulling Therapy – is an ancient medicinal technique that involves swishing special oils in the mouth.
 It is mentioned in ancient literature describing oil pulling therapy as capable of both improving oral health and treating systemic diseases such as diabetes, sinus infection, or asthma.
 There is little to no scientific evidence backing these claims but there have been a few oil pulling therapy studies that have shown a reduction in dental plaque, bad breath, and even gingivitis.

 Oil Pulling Therapy Procedure

 Oil pulling therapy involves rinsing the mouth with one tablespoon of oil.
 Sesame oil, sunflower oil, or coconut oil are the most recommended.
 The oils have antibacterial properties.When you rinse with oil, you should move the oil slowly through the mouth so as to cover all surfaces.
 This swishing and rinsing should be done for about 5-20 minutes.
 The theory behind this is that as the oil is travelling around it is ‘pulling’ toxins, bacteria and waste from inside the mouth and body and collecting it in the oil so that it can be removed from the body.
 As you continue to rinse and swish the oil becomes thinner and thinner.
 If the oil is still yellowish in color, it has not been pulled for a long enough period of time.
 When completed, you should rinse your mouth thoroughly with water.